Apollo Investment Corporation (AINV) CEO Howard Widra on Q4 2020 Results - Earnings Call Transcript

 Kenneth Lee

 Hi, good morning and thanks for taking my question.
-I think you've touched upon this in the prepared remarks, but wondering if you could just further elaborate on the potential benefit from the SEC recent relief on co-investment restrictions.
+I think you've touched upon this in the prepared remarks, but wondering if you could just further elaborate on the potential benefit from the SEC’s recent relief on co-investment restrictions.
 Thanks.

 Howard Widra

 Sure.
 One of the constraints prior to that relief was any affiliate of AINV, which was not a lender in the transaction when AINV entered couldn't step into the transaction and lend as well.
 And so that that meant that if there was an add-on to a company or sort of another lending opportunity, that pool of capital was not available, it needed to come from a third party or one of the other Apollo entities that were already in the deal.
-In AINV's case, as you know, a lot of the deals already had mid-cap in them and so there's an opportunity.
+In AINV's case, as you know, a lot of the deals already had MidCap in them and so there's an opportunity.

 But now, there's also this relief now changes that rule, as I described and said, affiliates can invest subject to certain conditions, even if they were not in it at the outset.
 So what that just means it just gives you another sort of tool to use, if there's capital needs or liquidity needs of companies beyond AINV's balance sheet and we're just underlining that because it's important to be able to support our companies both, defensively and offensively.
 At the same time, it's really important that we hit that delivering mark we want to hit and so that SEC relief just provides sort of the full array of Apollo capital available for opportunities that make sense.